lilyhgxiao/PetLabs/README.md

 -	in Google Chrome in the URL bar type in http://localhost:3000/

 The login page should now be visible.

+# User Views
+- To login as an user, type in ‘user’ for username and ‘user’ for password and click the ‘Log in’ button.
+- You should now enter the user dashboard page.
+Here the user can choose a pet to interact with, and use the side menu to access store to buy items, setting to change personal information, or access help menu to open a manual.

 # Admin Views
 - To login as an administrator type in ‘admin’ for username and ‘admin’ for password and click the ‘Log in’ button.